 Internal beam radiation therapy, most commonly called brachytherapy or seed radiation, delivers radiation by placing radioactive substances directly into or near a tumor.
 Radioactive beads, wires or other sources are placed into the body through catheters or small plastic tubes.

-Scripps offers high-dose brachytherapy, which delivers a high dose of radiation internally for a very short time per treatment.
+Scripps MD Anderson offers high-dose brachytherapy, which delivers a high dose of radiation internally for a very short time per treatment.
 The radioactive substance is placed into the body and removed after a few minutes.
 Treatments may be repeated for several days or weeks.